ekizilkaya/academic-summarizer/README.md

 5.  **Use the Application:**
     *   Enter your Gemini API key in the provided field (if you didn't set it as an environment variable).
-    *   Select up to 5 journals from the list.
+    *   Select up to 3 journals from the list.
     *   Optionally, add a custom RSS URL.
     *   Click "Analyze Feed Contents".
     *   Wait for the analysis to complete (a spinner will indicate progress).
     *   View the summaries in the results area.
+    *   You can change and customize everything as you have all the codes and files, including the HTML templates.

 ## Included Journals 📰